Emergency Services Management

-A Bachelor of Science degree with a major in Emergency Services Management from Union Institute & University prepares you to effectively handle a variety of dangerous situations, with a focus on emergency and disaster management, homeland security, and critical incident management.
-We train you to respond appropriately within federal, state, and local organizations and agencies before, during, and after emergencies or disasters strike.
+Union Institute & University’s major in Emergency Services Management helps prepare you to effectively handle a variety of dangerous situations, with a focus on emergency and disaster management, homeland security, and critical incident management.
+We know our first-responders play a vital role in diffusing potentially harmful and hazardous situations, that’s why we train you to respond appropriately within federal, state, and local organizations and agencies before, during, and after emergencies or disasters strike.

 - Police officer

 - Fish and game warden

 - Federal air marshal

 At Union we know your fieldwork has taught you what you can’t learn in a classroom, so we allow you to use your experience as our credits ranging all the way to 50 credits.
 You can also transfer your police training certificates for 12 credit hours of internship from 46 different states.
 30 additional credits may be available for your training beyond the academy using Union’s certified learning method (with a maximum of 60 credit hours).
 Our generous transfer credit for service is just one of the ways Union is built for you.

 Skills & Benefits Union Students Gain

 Evaluate principles of supervision and management for emergency service organizations.